 - Flash Freezing: This technique is generally best for fruit.
 It will help you avoid the one big lump of frozen produce mess.
 To flash freeze, lay the items out on a cookie sheet and place in the freezer.
 When they have just frozen, take out and place in your tight sealing container.
 This way your berries, bananas or strips of green peppers will be in individual pieces not that big frozen clump

 - Raw vs. Cooked: Generally speaking, fruit is best frozen raw as are most veggies.
-However there are some vegetable that are better “blanched” first.
+However, there are some vegetables that are better “blanched” first.
 To blanch a vegetable, place it in a pot of water.
 Just when the water begins to boil, take out the vegetables and place them under cold water.
 This will help retain the sugars and nutrients in the vegetable.
 Corn, for instance, it best blanched and then cut off the cob.

 - Meal Prep Packets: Another way to freeze your produce is in easy meal prep packets.
 For instance, we love chili in the winter.
 So I chop up the recipe amount of onions, red and green peppers and freeze them all together in one bag.
-Then they are ready to throw in the crock pot!
-Also when I am making asparagus as a side dish, I will cut the bottoms off in thin sliced pieces and freeze them.
+Then they are ready to throw in the crockpot!
+Also when I am making asparagus as a side dish, I will cut the bottoms off in thin-sliced pieces and freeze them.
 These are great added into any soup, casserole or sauce recipe (shhh, the kiddos won’t even know they are there).